firecmsco/firecms/website/docs/hooks/use_auth_controller.md

 :::note
 Please note that in order to use these hooks you **must** be in a component (you can't use them directly from a callback function).
+Anyhow, callbacks usually include a `FireCMSContext`, which includes all the controllers.
 :::

 ## `useAuthController`